ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.fuelpricemonitor/README.md

 ## fuelpricemonitor adapter for ioBroker

-This adapter retrieves the fuel (Diesel, Super and Gas) prices from the offical Austria database based on your configered geo-position.
+This adapter retrieves the fuel (Diesel, Super95 and CNG) prices from the offical Austria database based on your configered geo-position.
+Additional locations can be added.
-Default schedule is done every 20 minutes and can be changed in the "instance" tab.
+Default schedule is done every 20 minutes as cron job in the instance tab.

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!